The Definitive Guide to Red Light Therapy

 Red led light therapy is good for pain relief, repair, and recovery.
 The pain relief that red light therapy offers is achieved by increasing the blood flow so that the released endorphins can act faster and more efficiently.
 At the same time, the levels of nitric oxide are increased, which means better management of pain mechanisms.

-Red and infrared light therapy do an amazing job at giving your body enough energy that it allocates to the systems that need it the most in order for your body to stay healthy.
+Red and infrared light therapy do a fantastic job at giving your body enough energy that it allocates to the systems that need it the most in order for your body to stay healthy.

 How does this all happen?
 The base of red light therapy benefits lies in its effects on the following systems: